-Allegation #1 in the Notice of Hearing is supported by paragraphs 5 to 9 and 10 to 18 in the Agreed Statement of Facts.
-The Member admitted to submitting false claims through the Facility's Benefit Plan between 2015 and 2016 for compression stockings, custom orthotics, shoe modifications, and chiropody assessments and to receiving non-medical products in the amount of \$2,110 in relation to those false claims.
-In doing so, she breached the College's Professional Standards and the Ethics Standard.
+Allegation #1 in the Notice of Hearing is supported by paragraphs 5 to 9 and 11 to 18 in the Agreed Statement of Facts.
+The Member admitted to submitting false claims through the Facility's Benefit Plan between 2014 and 2016 for compression stockings, custom-made foot orthotics and shoe modifications, which she had not received and to receiving other products that were not covered by the Benefit Plan.
+The Member paid restitution in the amount of \$2,650.00 and received a 5-day suspension without pay in relation to those false claims.

-The Member breached the College's Professional Standards in submitting those false claims which provides that nurses are responsible for ensuring that their practice and conduct meet legislative requirements, require nurses to be accountable to the public for their actions and promote respect for the profession.
-Nurses are responsible for their actions and the consequences of those actions.
-Nurses must be trustworthy and display integrity.
+The College's Professional Standards provides that nurses are responsible for ensuring that their practice and conduct meet legislative requirements.
+It also requires nurses to be accountable to the public for their actions and to promote respect for the profession.
+Nurses are responsible for their actions and the consequences of those actions and further, a nurse must have self-knowledge, respect, trust and display integrity.

-The Member also breached the College's Ethics Standard which provides the ethical values that are important to the nursing profession, which include maintaining commitments, truthfulness and that being a member of the profession brings with it the respect and trust of the public.
+The College's Ethics Standard sets out the ethical values that are important to the nursing profession, including maintaining commitments, truthfulness and that being a member of the profession brings with it the respect and trust of the public.
 Truthfulness, in this instance, means speaking or acting without intending to deceive.